Andrew-CfA/GetFoco/ARCHITECTURE.md

 ## Code Map
 Here you will find brief explanations of files, directories and data structures.

+## Architecture
+The web app is split up into two sections called "application" and "dashboard" - you can better see how these two sections are divided by visiting the "mobileVers/application" and "mobileVers/dashboard" directories.

+## Admin

 ### '.github/workflows'
 Future workflow GitHub implementation.